xrdocs/virtual-routing/_tutorials/2022-12-08-deploy-xrd-on-aws.md

 * Offload kernel RCU callbacks
 * Prevent process scheduling
 * Offload IRQ interrupts

+The XRd vRouter also requires an interface driver to be loaded in the underlying OS's kernel.
+When running on AWS EKS, this interface driver must support write combining as described in the [DPDK documentation](https://doc.dpdk.org/guides/nics/ena.html#prerequisites).
+XRd has been validated using the `igb_uio` interface driver from DPDK 19.11.12 LTS, and building and loading this module is done as a part of a [script](https://github.com/ios-xr/xrd-eks/blob/main/ami_assets/etc/xrd/xrd-vrouter-build-ami.sh) included in the AMI assets.

 ## Publishing S3 Bucket
 The script `publish-s3-bucket.sh` automates the process of creating the bucket and uploading the relevant resources.